-- Joint Executive Decree 316/17, of 27 June 2017, which approves the list of equipment for use in exploration and mining activities exempted from customs duties and fees; - Presidential Decree 231/16, of 8 December 2016, which classifies rare metals and rare earth elements as strategic minerals: - Presidential Decree 163/16, of 29 August 2016, which approves the policy for the marketing of rough diamonds; - Presidential Decree 158/16, of 10 August 2016, which approves the mineral administrative offences and relevant penalties regime; - Presidential Decree 2/14, of 2 January 2014, which establishes the Market Regulation Agency for Gold whose main purpose is to organise, regulate and supervise the gold market; and - Order 2/03, of 28 February 2003 of the National Bank of Angola, which establishes the foreign exchange regime for diamond producers.
+- Presidential Decree 85/19, of 21 March 2019, which approves the regulations for semi-industrial mining of diamonds. - Presidential Decree 35/19, of 31 January 2019, which approves the technical regulations for marketing of rough diamonds. - Presidential Decree 175/18, of 27 July 2018, which approves the new rough diamonds marketing policy. - Executive Decree 346/17, of 14 July 2017, which sets forth the criteria for delimitation of concession areas for exploitation of construction materials. - Joint Executive Decree 316/17, of 27 June 2017, which approves the list of equipment for use in exploration and mining activities exempted from customs duties and fees. - Presidential Decree 231/16, of 8 December 2016, which classifies rare metals and rare earth elements as strategic minerals. - Presidential Decree 158/16, of 10 August 2016, which approves the mineral administrative offences and relevant penalties regime. - Order 255/14, of 28 January 2014, of the Ministry of Geology and Mines, on monitoring of posting of bonds and payments of surface fee and royalties under the Mining Code. - Order 2/03, of 28 February 2003 of the National Bank of Angola, which establishes the foreign exchange regime for diamond and other minerals producers.